Indidev/tocMaker/README.md

 To create a table of content use ```tocMaker <pathToYourReadme>```

 Example: ```tocMaker README.md```

-Your table of content will be created before the first headline which starts with ##.
+Your table of contents will be created before the first headline that starts with **##** and overrides an existing table of contents .

-**Attention:** It is recommended to delete the old table of content before using the tool, automated deletion is not yet implemented.

 ## Example Headline
 here could be some text